raunakab/cherrytree/README.md

 # `pettree`
-A small and simple tree implementation.
+A small, simple, and correct tree implementation.

 ## Example:
+The following program will show you just some of the ways that you can interact with a [`Tree`], the data-structure responsible for providing an arbitrary-arity-tree implementation.

 ```rust
 use pettree::Tree;
 use pettree::Node;